 About Firewall Rules

-As described in the NSX product documentation, in NSX, the firewall rules defined on the centralized level are referred to as pre rules.
+As described in the relevant product documentation, in NSX Data Center for vSphere, the firewall rules defined on the centralized level are referred to as pre rules.
 You can also add rules at an individual edge gateway level, and those rules are referred to as local rules.

 Each traffic session is checked against the top rule in the firewall table before moving down the subsequent rules in the table.
 The first rule in the table that matches the traffic parameters is enforced.
 Rules are displayed in the following order: